Aurimasjar/Mutation-Testing/README.md

 Otherwise, if parameter `set_initial_data` is `False` a random test set is generated.
 * Set parameter `mark_eq_mutants` to `True` if the equivalent mutant detection models should be called to mark mutants.

+### Java environment

+For running java code `Jpype1` library is used.
+Java 1.8 version is used to run java code.
+JVM is used to run mutants with initial and newly generated test codes to perform mutation testing.

 ### Output

 All graphs and it's data generated while running genetic algorithm are stored in `images` folder